RileySeaburg/Object-Oriented-Programming-Notes/OOP Analysis/Object-Model-Concepts.md

 - Results in a detailed description that specifies how the system is to be built using different technologies.

 ![OOD Example Image](../public/OOD-Example-Image.png)

+### Object Oriented Programming

+*A method of implementation in which programs are organized as cooperative collections of objects, each of which represents an instance of some class, and whose callses are all members of a hierarchy of classes united via inheritance relationships.* - Grady Booch ["Object Oriented Analysis & Design with Applications 3'rd Edition"](https://learning.oreilly.com/library/view/object-oriented-analysis-and/9780201895513/)

+- Uses objects as fundamental building blocks.
+- Classes & objects are related through relationships.
+- Requires a programming language that supports:
+    - Objects as abstractions
+    - Classes
+    - generalization of classes
+- OOP Languages
+    - Java
+    - C++
+    - C#
+    - etc

+## Summary

+- Object model build upon three important concepts.
+- Object oriented analysis, design and programming
+- Analysis focuses on the problem.
+- Design is about object oriented decomposition and expression of the design using notations.
+- Programming is the implementation using an object oriented language.